-Anxiety puts a great deal of stress on your body, and stress can affect your body in a variety of different and unusual ways.
+Anxiety puts a great deal of stress on your body, and stress can affect you in a variety of different and unusual ways.

-While most people are familiar with many of the ways that anxiety affects the body internally, stress has a tendency to create reactions in your organs, and your largest organ is your skin.
-Skin reactions to anxiety are less common, but not at all rare, and depending on the health of your skin, it's possible to develop a rash from anxiety.
+While most people are familiar with many of the ways that anxiety affects the body internally, stress tends to create reactions in your organs, and your largest organ is your skin.
+Skin reactions to anxiety are less common, but not at all rare, and depending on the health of your skin it's possible to develop a rash from anxiety.

 Why Would Anxiety Cause a Rash?

 It's not the anxiety itself that causes a rash, but the stress caused by anxiety.

 Stress puts your body in a state of extreme tension and releases a great deal of cortisol and adrenaline into your bloodstream - both of which are known to lead to skin reactions.

 Stress also makes your skin more sensitive, so things that would not typically cause you to have a skin reaction (sunscreens, lotions, etc.) might create one on your skin.